RaiRishi4300/xylophone_app/README.md

 ## Xylophone 🎹

-## Our Goal-:
+## 📍Our Goal-:

-In this tutorial we will be diving into more Dart programming concepts such as lists, loops, functions and much much more.
-By the end of this modules, you should be conformable using Flutter packages and building repeated widgets.
+In this project I have learnt and used Dart programming concepts such as lists, loops, functions and much much more.
+I have also learnt  how to use Flutter packages and building repeated widgets.

 ## 💻Functionality-: